dhelms1/HugoPortfolio/content/post/2021-06-08-tvgoldenage/index.md

 ```
 ![](img/av_yearly.jpg)

-Looking at the average rating for each year, it seems the values range from 7.602625 (in 2000) to 8.200624 (in 2004).
+Looking at the average rating for each year, it seems the values range from 7.60 (in 2000) to 8.20 (in 2004).
 For the most part, there are no standout years in which extremely high/low ratings were present.
 For the most part, it seems that shows prior to 2001 had lower average ratings (all below 8) and almost all shows after 2001 had above an average rating of 8 (excluding 2007 which had a 7.93).
+If we think of the above graph as being split into the usual graph quadrants (I, II, III, IV), we can see that the majority of the data after 2001 is in quadrant I and all data prior to 2001 is in quadrant III.

 ### Month
 ``` R